 Your health plan’s Summary of Benefits and Coverage (SBC) is a summary of what your plan covers in terms of benefits and cost sharing, and explanations of how everything works.

-We suggest opening up a Summary of Benefits and Coverage sheet.
-The Summary of Benefits and Coverage PDF can be found near the bottom of the details section of any plan you are looking at online.
+We suggest opening up a Summary of Benefits and Coverage sheet as you follow along.
+The Summary of Benefits and Coverage PDF can be found near the bottom of the details section of any plan you are looking at online in your marketplace account.
 Just view plan info, and then expand the details section.
 By following along, the information on this page will make more sense.